AaronWatters/H5Gizmos/doc/GizmoLink/GizmoLink.md

 ```bash
 $ gizmo_link port base_url prefix
 ```
-For example
+For example, if I open a remote shell on `rusty` in my local network and start
 ```bash
 $ gizmo_link 9876 / GizmoLink
 ```
+Then I can direct a browser to `http://rusty:9876/` to get to the GizmoLink start page.
-Use this command to verify that <a href="./Scripts.md">Gizmo script entry points</a> work properly in the server interface, for example.
+I can use the start page to verify that <a href="./Scripts.md">Gizmo script entry points</a> work properly in the server interface.

 <a href="./README.md">